BrendanCooney/global-gamers-club/README.md

 The code was taken from the love running project as a basic structure.
 I changed all the copy, pictures and colours to suit the new project.

+W3Schools was extremely helpful for fixing bugs in the project.

 * Media
 **Images**
 All images are taken from Canva.
 I have a pro account and all images are licencensed.
 I do think some of the images are too big which slows the page load down.
 They were all made substantially smaller using paint.net.